Ancient-Wisdom.Co.Uk

 The Cuzco Jaguar:

-Cuzco is said to have been originally designed in the shape of a jaguar (puma) with the main plaza being the belly, the river Tullumayo forming its spine, the 'Sundial' as the Eye and Sacsayhuaman as the teeth.
+Cuzco is said to have been originally designed in the shape of a jaguar (puma) with the main plaza being the belly, the river Tullumayo forming its spine, the 'Sundial' as the Eye and Sacsayhuaman itselfas the head.
 This would make the Coricancha the genitalia.

-Left: The Cuzco 'sundial' (The Eye of the Jaguar), Right: Sacsayuaman (The Teeth of the Jaguar).
+Left: The Cuzco 'sundial' (The Eye of the Jaguar), Right: Sacsayuaman (The 'Head of the Jaguar').

 Although there are still some remains and foundations of Inca buildings, most were lost following the sacking by Pizarro in 1535. today there are only a few structures left to see such as the palace of the Incas, the Temple of the Sun (Coricancha) and the Temple of the Virgins of the Sun.